-The spacious sitting room has a log burning stove with leather sofas and is great room to relax and unwind after a day on the beach, walking or site seeing, also with Sony HIFI with integrated iPod docking system, and 32 inch Sony LCD and HD DVD Player.
+The spacious sitting room has a log burning stove with leather sofas and is great room to relax and unwind after a day on the beach, walking or site seeing, also with Sony HIFI with integrated iPod docking system, and Sony 32 inch LCD TV and Blue Ray Player.

 The private terrace overlooks the naturally spring fed duck pond and beautiful shared gardens.
 It is an ideal setting for al fresco dining with a picnic table and BBQ.

 Linen and towels are provided and are changed weekly.

 The property also offers ample parking for at least 3 cars.

 Kingfisher Cottage has a large terrace at the front of the property with scenic views looking over the duck pond and the beautiful shared gardens.
 The cottage also has its own small garden with washing line.